Vabolos/FunStick-mcplugin/README.md

 ## Issues

-If you encounter any issues or have suggestions for improvements, please [create an issue](link-to-issues) on this GitHub repository.
+If you encounter any issues or have suggestions for improvements, please ([link-to-issues](https://github.com/Vabolos/FunStick-mcplugin/issues/new)) on this GitHub repository.

 ## License